Boxer Ramen: Subsequent locations

-Boxer Ramen opened a second location in northeast Portland's Alberta Arts District, at the intersection of 21st Avenue and Albert Street, in January 2015.
+Boxer Ramen opened a second location in northeast Portland's Vernon neighborhood, at the intersection of 21st Avenue and Albert Street in the Alberta Arts District, in January 2015.
 Camden and Poppe had applied for a liquor license by November 2014.
 The opening kicked off with a ramen bowl giveaway on January 22, and the restaurant initially operated from noon to 10:00 pm.
 It closed at 9:00 pm on all evenings, as of 2016.

 The soft launch for the third restaurant, housed in a space previously occupied by the Two Tarts Bakery at the intersection of Northwest 23rd Avenue and Kearney Street, in the city's Northwest District, was held on March 25, 2016.
 Camden and Poppe had applied for a liquor license for the restaurant by November 2015, and were joined by new co-owner Matt Lynch.
 Similar to the promotional giveaway for the original location, Boxer Ramen offered free ramen bowls on site from 4:00 pm–7:00 pm.
 The Northwest District restaurant has a 28-seat dining area with an additional 8-seat counter.
 It offers a similar menu as the first two locations, operating from noon–9:00 pm on weekdays and from 11:00 am to 9:00 pm on weekends, as of 2016.

 The trio opened a fourth location along East Burnside Street on December 1, 2017, slightly later than the previously announced opening date of October 15.
 Boxer Ramen hosted a similar on-site ramen giveaway on November 30.
 The 40-seat restaurant had a slightly expanded menu, cocktails, and happy hour from 10:00 m to midnight on Thursdays, Fridays, and Saturdays.
 The restaurant was the largest of the Boxer Ramen locations.

 Plans for a fifth location in the Westmoreland, district of southeast Portland's Sellwood-Moreland neighborhood were confirmed in 2018.
 In January 2018, Portland Mercury said construction had recently begun on the 32-seat restaurant and anticipated a start by the summer season.

 Boxer Ramen supported Family Meal, a nonprofit organization supporting "food service and agricultural workers in need in a medical debt crisis", as of 2019.
 In addition to Camden, Poppe, and Lynch, Chris Thornton was named a co-owner of Boxer Ramen in 2020.